The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Hypotheses on Expansions of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity

 ${\rm l.i.m.}$ is a limit in the mean-square sense,

-are independent standard Gaussian random variables for various $i$ or $j$ {\rm (}if $i\ne 0${\rm ),} ${\bf w}_{\tau}^{(i)}={\bf f}_{\tau}^{(i)}$ are independent standard Wiener processes $(i=1,2,\ldots,m)$ and ${\bf w}_{\tau}^{(0)}=\tau.$}
+are independent standard Gaussian random variables for various $i$ or $j$ {\rm (}if $i\ne 0${\rm ),} ${\bf w}_{\tau}^{(i)}={\bf f}_{\tau}^{(i)}$ are independent standard Wiener processes $(i=1,\ldots,m)$ and ${\bf w}_{\tau}^{(0)}=\tau.$}

-In the next section we consider two theorems on expansions of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k$.
-Expansions from Theorems 1 and 2 (see below) contain iterated operation of the limit transition in comparison with Hypotheses 1--3.
-This feature creates some difficulties for estimation of the mean-square error of approximation of iterated Stratonovich stochastic integrals.
+In the next section, we consider two theorems on expansions of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k$.
+Expansions from Theorems 1 and 2 (see below) contain an iterated operation of the limit transition in comparison with Hypotheses 1--3.
+This feature creates some difficulties when estimating the mean-square approximation error of iterated Stratonovich stochastic integrals.
 On the other hand, Theorems 1 and 2 contain the same expansion terms of iterated Stratonovich stochastic integrals as in Hypotheses 1--3.